 The inner rim of the faro of the Laughing Bird faro is shallow, and supports varying densities of turtle grass (Thalassia testudinum), interspersed with sparse strands of manatee grass (Syringodium filiforme), particularly on the north east, north and north west walls.
 Small pioneer seagrass such as Halodule spp. and Halophila baillonii are widely distributed in the area and may also occur in limited patches within the National Park.
-Algae such as Halimeda spp., also considered important components of this ecosystem, are distributed throughout the seagrass beds (SEA data).
+Algae such as Halimeda spp, also considered important components of this ecosystem, are distributed throughout the seagrass beds (SEA data).

-Seagrass meadows create high diversity habitats in shallow marine ecosystems, with important roles in nutrient cycling, filtration and sediment stabilization (Bos et al., 2007).
+Seagrass meadows create high diversity habitats in shallow marine ecosystems, with important roles in nutrient cycling, filtration and sediment stabilization (Bos et. al., 2007).
 Seagrass also provides a critical habitat for many fish and invertebrate species - an acre of seagrass has been shown to support up to 40,000 fish and 50 million small invertebrates (Seagrass Ecosystems Research Laboratory, 2005).
 This ecosystem fills a critical role as a nursery area for the commercially important conch, many reef fish (including commercial species such as tarpon, hogfish, yellowtail snapper and great barracuda), and for the key herbivore guild species assemblages - the parrotfish.
 The seagrass beds also provide corridors for juvenile lobsters between habitats and important settlement areas for post-larval stages of commercial species (Acosta, 2001).

 Seagrass areas of the Laughing Bird faro are considered to be in very good condition, with minimal human impacts, reflected in the relatively high conch densities within the protected areas (SEA data, 2009).
-Potential management issues could also arise in high use snorkelling areas where visitors and tourists may frequently stand on living seagrass (Claudett et al., 2009).
-Impacts from past shrimp trawling activities in the adjacent Inner Channel are expected to continue to affect connectivity between reef and shore for several years to come, with the past destruction of seagrass beds and other benthic habitats, though Government has now placed a ban on any future trawling activities in Belize.
+Potential management issues could also arise in high use snorkelling areas where visitors and tourists may frequently stand on living seagrass (Claudett et al. 2009).
+There is, also, some concern about the state of seagrass areas and other benthic communities adjacent to the protected area, within the shrimp trawling concessions, which may reduce connectivity for species that utilise this ecosystem though the Belize Government has recently placed a ban on trawling in Belizean waters in recognition of this concern (2010).